-In 2010 in South Carolina, there were over 3,000 reported cases of abuse, neglect, or exploitation of vulnerable adults.
-Over 500 of these reports resulted in court proceedings.
-The Office for the Study of Aging, in collaboration with the Department of Health and Human Services, Department of Social Services, Adult Protective Service, Adult Protection Coordinating Council, the South Carolina Bar, South Carolina Legal Services and Court Administration, has developed and is conducting a two year pilot program that will recruit, train and support volunteer Guardians ad Litem to act as unbiased representatives for vulnerable adults under Adult Protective Services custody in cases of abuse, neglect and exploitation.
+In 2012 in South Carolina, there were over 3,000 reported cases of abuse, neglect, or exploitation of vulnerable adults.
+Over 500 of these reports resulted in legal action.
+The Office for the Study of Aging, in collaboration with the Department of Health and Human Services, Department of Social Services, Adult Protective Service, Adult Protection Coordinating Council, the South Carolina Bar, and the South Carolina Legal Services and Court Administration, has developed and is continuing a pilot program that will recruit, train and support volunteer Guardians ad Litem to act in the best interest for vulnerable adults under Adult Protective Services custody in cases of abuse, neglect and exploitation.

 The statewide program became operational August 1, 2011.
-Fifteen volunteers have received training developed by the Office for the Study of Aging.
+Twenty-three (23) volunteers have received training developed by the Office for the Study of Aging.
 After completing the training, the volunteers are responsible for gathering information, interviewing the vulnerable adult and other involved parties, and making recommendations to the court as to what is in the best interest of the vulnerable adult.
 The volunteers will be court appointed and will appear in court on behalf of the vulnerable adult.
-Ninety vulnerable adults have been served since August 1, 2011.
+Since August 1, 2011, 220 vulnerable adults have been served in twenty counties.
+Most cases are self neglect and of these, a large percentage have a diagnosis of dementia.